vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff2.md

 <div class="cmd">
-VDiff finds the current position of the source primary and then waits for the target replication to reach that position for `--filtered_replication_wait_time`.
+VDiff finds the current position of the source primary and then waits for the target replication to reach that position for --filtered_replication_wait_time.
 If the target is much behind the source or if there is a high write qps on the source then this time will need to be increased.
 </div>